How many Pittsburgh Steelers players have had their jerseys retired?

 From 1933, when the team was founded, to 1971, Harris’ final season in Pittsburgh, the Steelers had only managed a winning record in seven seasons and had never won a game in the playoffs.

-Harris will now join a select group of Steelers players to have their numbers retired, along with Joe Greene and Ernie Stautner.
+Harris joined a select group of Steelers players to have their numbers retired, along with Joe Greene and Ernie Stautner.
 Greene was part of the ‘Iron Curtain’ that won four Super Bowls in the 1970s and was inducted into the Pro Football Hall of Fame in 1987.
 For his part, Stautner was a Steeler for 14 seasons and is also a Hall of Famer.